MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/dynamic-search-ads.md

 Dynamic search ads provide a streamlined, low-touch way to make sure customers searching on the Bing Network find your products or services.

 > [!NOTE]
-> This feature is currently available in the United States and the United Kingdom.
+> This feature is currently available in Canada, France, Germany, the United Kingdom, and the United States.

 Dynamic search ads automatically target relevant search queries based on the content of your website, and are dynamically created to respond to these search queries.
 Using them will: